Prepare Your Business for International Shipping in 6 Steps

 To help you navigate the process, we put together this step-by-step guide on how to sell in Europe with Amazon.

-Amazon has five marketplaces in Europe including the UK, Germany, France, Spain, and Italy.
+Amazon has five marketplaces in Europe, including the UK, Germany, France, Spain, and Italy.
 Although there is the option to use one seller account for all five marketplaces, you will need to decide from the start which marketplace you would like to choose as your ‘home’ marketplace.
-This will also help you determine a lot of the legal and logistical steps along the way.
+This will also help you determine many legal and logistical steps along the way.